brian-garland/HomeKeeper/Project Documents/HomeKeeper Cursor AI Development Prompts.md

 3. HOW: How do I do it properly?

 ARCHITECTURE OVERVIEW:
-- Frontend: iOS SwiftUI with MVVM + Combine
+- Frontend: React Native + Expo with hooks and context
 - Backend: Supabase (PostgreSQL + Real-time + Auth + Storage + Edge Functions)
 - AI Integration: Cursor with Model Context Protocol for database-aware development
 - Development Philosophy: AI-assisted creation with human vision and creativity